owen2345/reusable-ci-cd-actions/README.md

 # shareable-github-workflows
-This is a repository to host shareable github workflows for CI and CD.
+This is a repository to host shareable github workflows for CI and CD for Ruby/Rails applications (can be used other languages too).

+## Requirements
+The workflows expect for a containerized applications (docker-compose with `test` service) to run something like:
+`docker-compose run test /bin/sh -c "bundle exec rspec"`
+Check [this repo](https://github.com/owen2345/rails_app_containerization) to see how to containerize an existent rails application.

 ## Continuous Integration
-Note: The application needs docker-compose configuration to run the CI.
-All commands below uses the following format: `docker-compose run test /bin/sh -c "$ANY_CMD"`.
 Features:
 - Run tests for every pull request in the application
 ```yaml